Visiting Artists

 Christiane Karam

-Christiane Karam, assistant professor of voice at our Boston campus and founder and leader of the annual Berklee Middle Eastern Festival, visited our campus and dropped in on the graduate Middle Eastern Music Ensemble headed by saxophone legend Perico Sambeat.
+Christiane Karam, assistant professor of voice at Berklee's Boston campus and founder and leader of the annual Berklee Middle Eastern Festival, visited our campus and dropped in on the graduate Middle Eastern Music Ensemble headed by saxophone legend Perico Sambeat.

 Eddie Gómez